duthied/Free-Friendika/doc/Migrate.md

-Migrating to a new server
+Migrating to a new server installation
 ===============

 * [Home](help)